🚀 Pre-launch — Launching May 2026

 This applies in workplaces, friend groups, and even short-term acquaintances.
 Koreans often establish relative age within minutes of meeting someone, because without that information, the basic grammar of the interaction is unclear.

 For foreigners used to relatively flat social dynamics, this can feel abrupt, overly formal, or even intrusive.
-It's none of those things — it's just a different operating system for human relationships.
+It's none of those things — it's a different operating system for human relationships.

 In many Western contexts, comfortable silence between strangers or acquaintances is — comfortable.
 In Korean social contexts, silence can carry more weight.
 Koreans are skilled practitioners of 눈치 (nunchi) — reading the unspoken emotional state of a room — and silence is often a form of communication rather than an absence of it.

-What this means in practice: you might feel pressure to fill silences that Koreans would leave alone, and you might miss signals that Koreans would read immediately.
+In practice: you might feel pressure to fill silences that Koreans would leave alone, and you might miss signals that Koreans would read immediately.

 Korean communication isn't always indirect — but it avoids certain kinds of directness that Westerners (especially Americans) take for granted.
 Saying "no" directly, expressing personal disagreement in group settings, or giving negative feedback explicitly can all create social friction in ways that feel disproportionate if you're not expecting it.